Part III

 You matter—not in abstraction, but in direct contribution.

-You are weaving coherence into the collective field.
+As you heal yourself, you are also weaving coherence into the collective field.

 This is the true labor of wholeness.